UPSC Algebra

 Conclusion

-Since G G GGG satisfies all the group axioms and is non-abelian, it is a non-abelian group of order 6 with respect to composition of mappings.
+Since G G satisfies all the group axioms and is non-abelian, it is a non-abelian group of order 6 with respect to composition of mappings.

 Verified Answer